-Colin Price is the Executive Vice President and Global Managing Partner of the Leadership Consulting Practice and based in Heidrick & Struggles’ London office.
-Prior to joining Heidrick & Struggles, Colin served as chairman of Co Company, an organisational development consulting firm acquired by Heidrick & Struggles in 2015.
+Dr Colin Price is the Executive Vice President and Global Managing Partner of the Leadership Consulting Practice and based in Heidrick & Struggles’ London office.
+Prior to joining Heidrick & Struggles, Dr Price served as chairman of Co Company, an organisational development consulting firm acquired by Heidrick & Struggles in 2015.

 Dr Julia Riley

 Professor Julia Riley is a consultant in Palliative Medicine at The Royal Marsden and the Royal Brompton Hospital, and a senior research fellow at Imperial College London.
-She is also clinical lead for Coordinate My Care, a clinical service offering urgent care plans to pateitns, that is underpinned by digital technology, sharing the plans with all the urgent care services in real time.
+She is also clinical lead for Coordinate My Care, a clinical service offering urgent care plans to patients, which is underpinned by digital technology, sharing the plans with all the urgent care services in real time.

 Professor Riley has two main research interests.
 The first is in the inter-individual variation in patients’ response to opioids.
 The second is the development of models of end-of-life care that involve a seamless transition between the acute and the community sector, improve quality of life, decrease the number of unnecessary hospital admissions and increase the number of patients being cared for and dying in their preferred place.

 Baroness Royall of Blaisdon

 In June 2004, Janet Royall was created Baroness Royall of Blaisdon, of Blaisdon in the County of Gloucestershire.
 In the House of Lords, she became government spokesperson for Health, International Development and Foreign and Commonwealth Affairs.